Māori Electronica Roots Music

 99db.com Magazine Trans Musicales Renne, (France)

-Maaka Fiso it was an honor to share the stage with you and we look forward to our next adventure together.
+Maaka Fiso it was an honour to travel to Borneo, Malaysia and share the international stage with you.
+We look forward to our next adventure.
 Much love and gratitude.

 WAI would like to acknowledge Creative NZ for all their support so that WAI has been able to travel the world and share their music.